Everything you need to know about Super Bowl LVI, the most unlikely matchup in history

-LOS ANGELES — The Cincinnati Bengals and Los Angeles Rams punched their tickets to Super Bowl LVI on Sunday in dramatic fashion as both teams came back from double digits to win their respective conference championships.
+LOS ANGELES — The Cincinnati Bengals and Los Angeles Rams punched their tickets to Super Bowl LVI in dramatic fashion on the NFL's Championship Weekend as both teams came back from double digits to win their respective conference championships.

 And what are we left with?
 The worst Super Bowl matchup of all time.